zachmccabe/zachmccabe.github.io/just-ask.md

 >"What is felt to be a message in one language does not necessarily survive the translation process.
 Information is more than words: it is words that fit into a cultural framework.
 Culturally adequate translation is an undervalued art."
 >
-> – Geert Hofstede et al., "Intercultural Encounters," in _Cultures and Organizations: software of the mind_.
+> – Geert Hofstede et al., "Intercultural Encounters," in Cultures and Organizations: software of the mind.
 (New York: McGraw Hill, 2010), 394.

 Learning to frame your questions so that they are "culturally adequate" takes practice.